Front Page Detectives

 In the forecastle area, presumed to be where most of the crew resided, the team unearthed artifacts such as pistols, military items, footwear, medicine bottles and coins, all found inside a seaman's chest.

-Following their recovery, the artifacts will be studied in Ottawa and undergo conservation treatment before being displayed at the Nattilik Heritage Center in Gjoa Haven, Nunavut.
+Following their recovery, the artifacts were to be studied in Ottawa and undergo conservation treatment before being displayed at the Nattilik Heritage Center in Gjoa Haven, Nunavut.

 MORE ON: